chelmerrox/testing-ruby-with-rspec/README.md

 #  Testing Ruby with RSpec

-> This is my test repo for testing Ruby with RSpec where I need to write RSpec tests for my Ruby projects.
-This is for me to practice the syntax of writing RSpec & to also practice thinking about test-cases/scenrarios that I need to pass for my Ruby projects.
+> This is my test repo for testing Ruby with RSpec where I need to write RSpec tests for my Calculator class that has instance method definitions for the four arithmetic operations: addition, subtraction, multiplication, and division.
+This is for me to practise the syntax of writing RSpec & to also practise thinking about different test-cases/scenarios that I need to pass for my Ruby projects.

 ## Built With